-this is the website of ada adhiyatma sometimes known as MADAM DATA or min planck, stunt clarinetist in OOLOI, SOUR DATA, and SPACE FUCK, composer of ELECTRONIC MUSIC, half of small-fontsize improv duo PLACE, PODCAST creator, hardware HACKER, designer of COMPUTER INSTRUMENTS and KLUDGE artist.
+this is the website of ada adhiyatma, sometimes known as madam data or min planck, stunt clarinetist in Ooloi, composer of electronic music, podcast creator, hardware hacker, and designer of computer instruments.

 notable sound and art things I have done recently: